Junior partner says to stay in Bulgarian coalition after resignation

 Opposition parties have stepped up pressure on the government ahead of elections for the European Parliament and local elections next year.

-Bulgaria, the poorest member state in the European Union, faces more protests this weekend over higher fuel prices and tax increases on old-age pensions, though political analysts say they are unlikely to unseat Borissov’s government.
+Bulgaria, the poorest member state in the European Union, faces more protests this weekend over higher fuel prices and tax increases for older, more polluting cars, though political analysts say they are unlikely to unseat Borissov’s government.

 Responding to the discontent, the anti-monopoly regulator has said it will examine whether there has been any breach of competition rules in the fuel sector.